ass-a-service/movida-aas/README.md

 # movida-aas
-"Movida as a service is an API that aims to transform your sentence's nouns into the 'movida' string
+Movida as a service is an API that aims to transform your sentence's nouns into the 'movida' string

 # Contributions